-The network's wiring scheme (i.e. its connections) has pre-defined layouts for local CA (for 1d, 2d and 3d) for each neighborhood size, k=1 to k{Lim} (chapter 10).
-Note, however, that for 3d $k{Lim}=13$, because 3d neighborhoods greater than 13 have not yet been defined.
-Local 3d wiring defines a cubic lattice with periodic boundary conditions.
-In 2d, the pre-defined neighborhood layouts define a toroidal lattice which can be either square or hexagonal.
-The square lattice includes the 5 cell von Neumann neighborhood and the 9 cell Moore neighborhood.
+The network's wiring scheme (i.e. its connections) has predefined neigborhood templates for local CA (for 1d, 2d and 3d) for neigborhood size, k=1 to $k{Lim}$ (chapter 10).
+The 3d templates define a cuboid lattice with periodic boundary conditions.
+In 2d, the templates define a toroidal lattice which can be either square, hexagonal or new hex/triangular lattice for k3 or k4 (figure 2.2).
+The square lattice includes the 5-cell von Neumann neighborhood and the 9-cell Moore neighborhood .
 Wiring can also be set at random (nonlocal wiring), with a wide variety of constraints and biases, or by hand (chapter 12).
-The pre-defined neighborhoods in this case act as pseudo-neighborhoods to which the rule is applied.

-A wiring scheme can be set and amended just for a predefined sub-network within the network, and may be saved/loaded from a file (chapter 19).
+The predefined templates in this case act as pseudo-neighborhoods to which the rule is applied.
+A wiring scheme can be set and amended just for a predefined sub-network, which can may be saved/loaded (chapter 19).

-nonlocal wiring can be constrained in various ways (section 12.5) including confinement within a local patch of cells with a set diameter in 1d, 2d and 3d.
+Nonlocal wiring can be constrained in various ways (section 12.5) including confinement within a local zone with a set diameter in 1d, 2d and 3d.
 Part of the network only can be designated to accept a particular type of wiring scheme, for example rows in 2d and layers in 3d, and the wiring can be biased to connect designated rows or layers.